 Is DEET Safe?

 Interestingly, higher concentrations of DEET are no more effective for avoiding mosquito bites than lower concentrations.
 Products with higher concentrations simply last a little longer if you are sweating.
-Spraying excessive amounts of DEET onto skin does not increase protection.
+Spraying excessive amounts of DEET onto skin does not increase protection, but doing so does increase your ingestion and absorption of the dangerous chemical.
+Reserve the high-concentration repellents for spraying items, not skin.

-The safest way to use DEET, as recommended by the Centers for Disease Control and Prevention, is to apply a repellent containing between 30 – 50% DEET every three hours.
+The safest way to use DEET, as recommended by the Centers for Disease Control and Prevention, is to apply a repellent containing between 30 – 50 percent DEET every three hours.
+Many experts suggest opting for a lower concentration and reapplying more frequently.

 - Do not use DEET under clothing.